Monkeyflower

 Figwort family (Scrophulariaceae)

-Description: This native perennial plant is 1-3' tall, branching frequently to create a bushy appearance.
-The stems are hairless and 4-angled, but not conspicuously winged.
-The opposite leaves are up to 4" long and 1" across.
-They are lanceolate or oblong-lanceolate, hairless, and serrated along the margins.
-The base of a leaf is either sessile or somewhat eared (auriculate); if the latter, it clasps the stem.
-Individual flowers develop from the leaf axils of the upper stems.
-These flowers are about 1" long, and have two-lipped corollas that are usually blue-violet (less often, pink or white).
 The upper lip of the corolla has 2 erect lobes, while the lower lip has 3 rounded lobes.
 The inner surface of the lower lip often has 2 small ridges.
-The throat of the corolla has a patch of yellow and is barely open because of an abundance of fuzzy hairs.
-The tubular calyx is green and has 5 long teeth that taper gradually to a point.
-The blooming period occurs from mid- to late summer and lasts about 1–1½ months.
+The throat of the corolla has a patch of yellow and it is barely open because of an abundance of fuzzy hairs.
+The tubular calyx is light green with 5 linear-lanceolate teeth; it also has 5 longitudinal ridges along its sides.
+The pedicels of the flowers are at least ½" in length; they are slender, glabrous, and terete.
+The blooming period occurs from mid-summer to early fall, lasting about 1–1½ months.
 There is no floral scent.
-Each flower is replaced by a rounded seed capsule that contains numerous tiny seeds with a reticulated surface.
-The seeds are dispersed by wind or water.
-The root system consists of a taproot and rhizomes.
-This plant can spread vegetatively, but it isn't a strong colonizer.
+Each flower is replaced by a rounded seed capsule that contains numerous tiny seeds with reticulated outer surfaces.
+These seeds are dispersed by wind or water.
+The root system is rhizomatous.
+Although this plant can spread vegetatively, it isn't a strong colonizer.

 Cultivation: The preference is full or partial sun, rich loamy soil, and wet conditions.
 This plant will also grow in soil that is consistently moist, particularly in partially shaded situations.
 The foliage isn't bothered by foliar disease to any significant degree, although it will turn yellow and shrivel away in response to droughty conditions.
 The size of a plant is strongly influenced by moisture conditions and soil fertility.

-Range & Habitat: Monkey Flower is widely distributed throughout most of Illinois (see Distribution Map).
-It occurs occasionally in the central and northern areas of the state, but is less common in the south.
-Habitats include floodplain forests (particularly in partially sunny areas), swamps, seeps, muddy borders of small streams or ponds, drainage ditches, and wet meadows.
+Range & Habitat: The native Monkey Flower is widely distributed throughout most of Illinois (see Distribution Map).
+This plant is fairly common in the central and northern areas of the state, but it is less common in the south.
+Habitats include floodplain and bottomland forests (particularly in partially sunny areas), swamps, seeps, muddy borders of small streams or ponds, drainage ditches, prairie swales, and wet meadows.
 It typically occurs in areas that are prone to occasional flooding or standing water.

 Faunal Associations: Bumblebees visit the flowers for nectar.
 They are one of the few insects that are strong enough to force their way into the partially closed throat of the corolla.
-The caterpillars of the moth Elaphria chalcedona (Chalcedony Midget) feed on the foliage.
-Some authorities state that the caterpillars of the butterfly Euphydryas phaeton (Baltimore) feed on Monkey Flower, but this has not been observed in Illinois to my knowledge.
-The seeds are too small to be of much value to birds, while little appears to be known about the food value of this plant to mammalian herbivores.
-The foliage is neither particularly bitter nor known to be toxic.
+The caterpillars of the moth, Elaphria chalcedona (Chalcedony Midget), and caterpillars of the butterfly, Junonia coenia (Buckeye), feed on the foliage.
+In the northern half of Illinois, where Chelone glabra (White Turtlehead) is the primary host plant, later instars of the butterfly Euphydryas phaeton (Baltimore) sometimes migrate to feed on Monkey Flower and other wetland plants.
+An oligophagous aphid, Aphis mimuli, uses Monkeyflower as a summer host plant.
+Little appears to be known about this plant's ecological relationships with vertebrate animals, although it is sometimes large enough to provide protective cover in wetlands.

-Photographic Location: The photographed plants were growing in a poorly drained area of prairie at Meadowbrook Park in Urbana, Illinois.
+Photographic Location: The photographed plants were growing in a prairie swale at Meadowbrook Park in Urbana, Illinois.

 Comments: Both the foliage and flowers of this plant are quite attractive.
 The common name comes from the fancied resemblance of the flower to a monkey's face when it is squeezed by the fingers.
 The Mimulus spp. in Illinois are either yellow-flowered or blue- to pink-flowered.
 In the latter group, there are only two species: Mimulus ringens (Monkey Flower) and Mimulus alatus (Winged Monkey Flower).
 The former has flowers on pedicels that are longer than the tubular calyx (½" or more), leaves that are sessile or clasping, and stems that are 4-angled, but not conspicuously winged.
-The latter species has flowers that are nearly sessile, leaves that have distinct petioles, and stems that are both 4-angled and conspicuously winged.
-In my experience, Monkeyflower usually has blue-violet flowers, while Winged Monkeyflower usually has pink flowers, but this distinction may not generalize to all areas.
+The latter species has flowers with pedicels that are nearly zero to ½" in length, leaves that have distinct petioles, and stems that are both 4-angled and conspicuously winged.
+In my experience, Monkeyflower usually has pale blue-violet flowers, while Winged Monkeyflower has pink flowers, but this distinction is not always reliable.

 Return